 Appointments to the boards are made on merit and with independent assessment, taking account of the need to balance the board in terms of institutional and geographic experience.
 Applications from women, people with disabilities and members of minority ethnic groups who satisfy the above specifications are welcome.

 Candidates should have experience of leading a major research activity, or equivalent, and be proven strategic thinkers.
-They will have a track record of top-quality research in an area of science relevant to the Neurosciences and Mental Health Board’s remit.
+They will have a track record of top quality research in an area of science relevant to the Population and Systems Medicine Board’s remit.

 Nominations should demonstrate that candidates have the time and skills to contribute across a range of MRC strategic and governance issues and participate in active professional networks within the academic community.